-- Danger to life in the danger area of the vehicle!
-Special caution is required in the area of the articulated steering, under the raised tipper and in the area of the front and rear attachment. - Risk of accident due to unintended lowering of the attachment!
+- Danger of death in the danger area of the vehicle!
+Special caution is required in the vicinity of the articulated steering, under the raised tipper and in the area of the front and rear-mounted equipment. - Risk of accident due to unintended lowering of the attachment!
 Activate winter operation in the configuration menu only in connection with an uncoded snow blade.
-The front lift is then not limited downwards.
+The front tool carrier is then not limited downwards.
 Winter operation must be deactivated immediately after use.

-• The snow clearing system may be operated only in connection with the Citymaster 1650.
+The snow clearing system may be operated only in connection with the Citymaster 1650.
 The safety regulations for the Citymaster 1650 must be complied with absolutely.

 - The labels attached to the vehicle provide important information for safe operation.
-Renew labels that are no longer legible or present. - Spare parts must be original spare parts to guarantee safety.
+Renew illegible or missing signs. - · Spare parts must be original spare parts to guarantee safety.

-• Thorough and frequent cleaning is especially important after sweeping material containing salt.
+Thorough and frequent cleaning is especially important after sweeping material containing salt.